Caregiver-Centred Care Education

 We recognize that our Family caregivers are critical to the sustainability of the Canadian health care system and would like to encourage the following educational supports for family caregivers.

-With funding from the CABHI-Spark grant and the AHS Seniors Strategic Clinical Network grant, the Department of Family Medicine at the University of Alberta have co-designed and evaluated Foundational Caregiver-Centered Care Education with students including health care aides.
+With funding from the Centre for Aging + Brain Health Innovation (CABHI)-Spark grant and the AHS Seniors Strategic Clinical Network grant, the Department of Family Medicine at the University of Alberta have co-designed and evaluated Foundational Caregiver-Centered Care Education for healthcare providers.

 Foundational Caregiver Centered Care Education

-A competency-based course that follows a student nurse as they learn about the Caregiver-Centered Care for family caregivers.
+This competency-based course follows the journey of a student nurse as they learn about Caregiver- Centered Care for family caregivers.

 The series includes 6 videos and interactive exercises.
 The course takes approximately 1.5 hours to complete all 6 modules.